jwshi21/tensor-compiler.github.io/documentation/docs/pycomputations.md

 # Specifying Tensor Algebra Computations

-[Tensor notation](tensors#Computing-on-Tensors) is described in detail in the description of the C++ library.
+Tensor algebra computations can be expressed in taco with tensor index notation, which on a high level describes how each element in the output tensor can be computed from elements in the input tensors.
+[Tensor index notation](computations.md) is described in detail in the description of the C++ library.
 Here, we focus on the syntax for python.

 The syntax is very similar to C++ except that we use square brackets ```[]``` to access tensors instead of parenthesis.
 For instance, to express [matrix addition](tensors#Computing-on-Tensors) in Python, we simply need to write: